Sascha-no-idea/individual-prosthetic-hand/optimisation/03_joint-configuration/README.md

 For our current build (v4), we are using the **default flexible TPU joints** provided in the Kinetic Hand design.
 We optimized the **print settings** for these joints (infill, wall count, material choice) to ensure:

 - Smooth opening motion after gripping
-- Adequate flexibility for Antonio’s strength
+- Adequate flexibility for kid’s strength
 - Durability over extended use

 ---